 Dutch designer Daan Roosegaarde created a mesmerizing light installation that mimics the effect of the northern lights.
 The Waterlicht installation was created above a flood channel of the River IJssel in the Netherlands and is made up of waving lines of light that spread across nearly 4 acres of land.

-The artist created the installation together with Dutch water board Rhine and IJssel in order to raise awareness of the importance of dykes that dominate the area and require daily maintenance.
-The installation was on display between 19:30 and 22:00 during the last week of February.
+The artist created the installation together with Dutch water board Rhine and IJssel in order to raise awareness of the importance of the dykes that dominate the area and require daily maintenance.